 How do students with special education needs apply for school?

-To find the locations of specialized classrooms and services families can use the SFUSD School Finder or the SFUSD Enrollment Guide.
-For more information about the types of specialized classrooms and services offered visit www.sfusd.edu/sped.
+To find the locations of specialized classrooms and services, use the SFUSD School Finder or the SFUSD Enrollment Guide.
+For more information about the Types of Specialized Classrooms and services offered visit www.sfusd.edu/sped.
 The locations of specialized programs and services at schools are subject to change.
-For the latest information, schedule a meeting with a special education enrollment counselor.
+For the latest information, contact a Special Education placement counselor at EPC.

 Does your child need special education services?

 If you think that your child needs special education services, please contact the following:

 - PreKindergarten: Intake Unit at 415-401-2525 x1101 or email email@example.com

 - Transitional kinder to 12th grade+: SFUSD Principal or Screening and Assessment at 415-759-2222

 More information about special education assessment is available on the Special Education Assessment page of this website.